-There are many utility items in our homes that we take for granted, and sometimes we forget that we also chose them for their esthetics.
-In other words, a lot of the materials and major items chosen for our homes are selected for both their good looks and their ability to withstand years of wear and tear.
-One place where we can see both sets of choices in action is the bathroom vanity.
+We take many utility items in our homes for granted, and sometimes we forget that we also chose them for their esthetics.
+In other words, many of the materials and major items chosen for our homes are selected for their good looks and ability to withstand years of wear and tear.
+The bathroom vanity is one place where we can see both sets of choices in action.

-This means it is imperative that a homeowner invest in bathroom vanities made of the finest materials their budget can afford.
+This means it is imperative that a homeowner invests in bathroom vanities made of the finest materials their budget can afford.

 Which Bathroom Vanity Material is Best?

 Particle board is a well-known material, and it is (as the name describes) a composite material that uses glue and wood particles.
 These are super-heated and then compressed into sheets of varying sizes and thicknesses.
 When using vanities made from particle board, it is imperative to know the density and particle size (which is how the boards are technically classified).
 Some are stronger than others, and most are far less expensive than other vanity materials.
-You won’t find them as barebones options, though, as they are usually treated to a covering of laminate, veneer or another durable material.
-While good looking, they are not high performers and sag under the weight of premium countertop materials as well as easily succumbing to steam or water.
+However, you won’t find them as barebones options, as they are usually treated to a covering of laminate, veneer or another durable material.
+While good-looking, they are not high performers and sag under the weight of premium countertop materials and easily succumb to steam or water.

-According to one group of experts, “Medium Density Fiberboard (MDF) is one of the more budget friendly choices for cabinets.”
-An engineered material, it uses fibers and wood pieces that are compressed and bound with wax or resin adhesives.
+According to one group of experts, “Medium Density Fiberboard (MDF) is one of the more budget-friendly choices for cabinets.”
+An engineered material uses fibers and wood pieces that are compressed and bound with wax or resin adhesives.
 Similarly made as particle board, it is heavier and much denser.
-The surface is usually free of splinters and knots, and will generally be much smoother than particle board.
-It is a paintable option and whether it is paint or another sealant, it MUST be sealed to prevent swelling from any exposure to moisture.
+The surface is usually free of splinters and knots and much smoother than particle board.
+It is a paintable option; whether it is paint or another sealant, it MUST be sealed to prevent swelling from any exposure to moisture.

-Vanities made of natural rubberwood (from the rubber tree), has almost the exact same level of strength as an oak tree.
+Vanities made of natural rubberwood (from the rubber tree) have almost the same level of strength as an oak tree.
 However, many are turning to rubberwood vanities for their eco-friendliness, too.
 They use waste materials and offer tremendous performance against moisture and variations in heat and cold.

-- Start with resistance to moisture – If you are not willing to manage humidity in the bathroom, or to be concerned about splashing water in the space, you need to choose the most water-resistant, or even waterproof, option.
+- Start with moisture resistance – If you are unwilling to manage humidity in the bathroom or are concerned about splashing water in the space, you must choose the most water-resistant, or even waterproof, option.

 - Think durability – Do your kids sit on the edge of the sink?
 What sort of use do you anticipate the sink and vanity enduring?
 You don’t want to find yourself replacing it after a short time, so go with the most durable and strongest options possible.